axiros/pytest2md/README.md

         t = (
             """

-        This is a set of tools, generating parts of a markdown document while testing it.
+        This is a set of tools, *generating* documentation, while verifying the documented claims about code behaviour - without the need to adapt the source code, e.g. by modifying doc strings.

-        Example: This README.md was built from this file (while it was run as a test within pytest):
+        Example: This "README.md" was mainly built from this file (while it was run as a test within pytest):

         <from_file: %s>